rgilks/sloposcope/README.md

-# Sloposcope - Research-Based AI Slop Detection
+# Sloposcope - AI Slop Detection System

 A production-ready tool for detecting AI-generated text patterns and measuring "slop" based on the latest research in AI text quality assessment.
 Implements the 7-dimensional slop detection framework from "Measuring AI 'SLOP' in Text" (Shaib et al., 2025).